dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/220_Covering_Spaces.md

 :::

 :::{.fact}
-There is a bijective correspondence
+There is a contravariant bijective correspondence
 \[
 \correspond{
   \text{Connected covering spaces} \\